ChristianWitts/nginx-service-generator/README.md

 To dynamically generate nginx upstream proxy configuration based on your zookeeper service discovery meta-data

+### Features

+* Checks in with Zookeeper every 10 seconds
+* Hashes the configuration so as not to rewrite unless needed

 ### Example

 Given a zookeeper node information layout as